prebid/prebid-server-java/docs/application-settings.md

 - `cookie-sync.pri` - a list of prioritized bidder codes
 - `cookie-sync.coop-sync.default` - if the "coopSync" value isn't specified in the `/cookie_sync` request, use this
 - `hooks` - configuration for Prebid Server Modules.
 For further details, see: https://docs.prebid.org/prebid-server/pbs-modules/index.html#2-define-an-execution-plan
 - `settings.geo-lookup` - enables geo lookup for account if true.
+Defaults to false.

 Here are the definitions of the "purposes" that can be defined in the GDPR setting configurations: